Resources & Tips for Mentors

 - ask questions; and,

-- review resources and documentation of research.
+- review resources and documentation of research and leadership project.

 - Continue to identify resources that the student should be consulting as she/he progresses.